tobychui/arozos/README.md

         Disable IP resolving if the system is running under reverse proxy environment -disable_subservice
         Disable subservices completely
-  -enable_hwman
+  -enable_buffpool
+        Enable buffer pool for buffer required file system abstractions (default true) -enable_hwman
-        Enable hardware management functions in system (default true) -gzip
+        Enable hardware management functions in system (default true) -enable_pwman
+        Enable power management of the host system (default true) -force_mac string
+        Force MAC address to be used for discovery services.
+If not set, it will use the first NIC -gzip
         Enable gzip compress on file server (default true) -homepage